wesleywerner/laid/README.md

     ssh laid64 'source .bash_profile; ./package "My App"'

+### build script

-The script [build.sh](build.sh) implements a fully automated build pipeline, taking care to boot, package and power-down both 64-bit and 32-bit AppImages for you game.
+Alternative to packaging by hand, you can use the provided script [build.sh](build.sh).
+It implements a fully automated build pipeline, taking care to boot, package and power-down both 64-bit and 32-bit AppImages for you game.

+To use the build script, place `build.sh` in your game directory along with `myapp.png` and `myapp.desktop` as described above.

+By default the script assumes your game source lives in a `src` subdirectory.
+You can change this by editing the `SRCDIR` environment variable in `build.sh`.

 **note** The process calls `care` which tries to execute love, resulting in a "XDG_RUNTIME_DIR not set" error, since we are not running any xserver.
 This is fine and care still succeeds in capturing love as a portable binary.